Tatau District: Demography

-The population of Tatau district (year 2010 National Census) was 30,322.
+The population of Tatau District (based on recent 2023 census) was 48,268.

-Ethnic groups
+Ethnics

 Tatau is traditionally a home to Iban, Melanau, Chinese, Malay and Orang Ulu people.
 There is one ethnic group named "Tatau" which is unique to Tatau district.

 Most Ibans are scattered throughout rural areas of Tatau.
 Whilst, Melanau people (or Melanau Bintulu/Vaie people) and Malay people are concentrated at Tatau and Kuala Tatau.
 Many Malay people are not originally from Tatau, however, intermarriage with locals especially Melanau people has made Malay as one of the major ethnics in Tatau.
 Chinese people are more concentrated at Tatau, while some reside at Sangan and Kuala Tatau.
 The Orang Ulu people, such as Kenyah, Kayan, Tatau, Penan and Punan are more scattered throughout Tatau district compared to the Iban people.
 Most of them still live deep in the rural areas like Ng.
 Tau, Kuala Baggiau and Sungai Anap.

 There is a large influx of foreign worker population due to the timber industry.
 It was estimated more than 10% of Tatau population are foreign workers, most of whom come from Indonesia.